Mahnach007/SpotifyApiGit/README.md

 Get all entities of this type(GET):

-getAll() - returns all entities corresponding to this service http://localhost:8081/album
+getAll() - returns all entities corresponding to this service <br />
+http://localhost:8081/album

 http://localhost:8081/artists